The Complete Guide to Getting a Modular Home Loan in 2025

 VA Veterans 0% 620+ Low VA eligibility

-USDA Rural buyers 0% 640+ Low Income limits
+USDA Eligible rural buyers 0% 640+ Low Income/location limits

 Separate Land + Construction Complex land situations 5–20% 620+ Varies Multiple closings